johachi/PPTest/README.md

 *Partial solutions are acceptable.*  It is not necessary to submit a complete solution that implements every requirement.

 ## Assumptions
+1. Without any design requirements, functionality shall be priorizied before design.
-1. There does not have to be any validation or authorization on the endpoint.
+2. There does not have to be any validation or authorization on the endpoint.
-2. There does not have to be any login page for the user.
+3. There does not have to be any login page for the user.
-3. The Employees should have names and a position.
+4. The Employees should have names and a position.
-4. When an employee is added to take part of another employees review, the employee should only be able to view and edit the review they are writing.
+5. When an employee is added to take part of another employees review, the employee should only be able to view and edit the review they are writing.
-5. Due to time constraints, the front end does not have to look pretty.
+6. Due to time constraints, the front end does not have to look pretty.
+7. Tests are not needed.
+8. The backend URL and PORT should be hardcoded.
+(No need to setup .env file)

 ## Self reflection / Things I should have done differently.
 - I should have made the table `performance_reviews` and `reviews_to_reviewer` into one table.
 It would have simplified the select and insert queries.
 It would also still be very logical if not more.
-- I should have started with the frontend to make it contain more functions, and written one frontend function and then coresponding API.
-As it is now, I have a lot of backend APIs, but not everything is implemented on the frontend.
+- Work division between frontend and backend.

 ## File structure
 Backend server is rund from `index.js` in the root folder.